 Areas of Expertise

-CJ Reform, Legitimacy Theory, Officer Integrity, Program Evaluation, Grey Arms and Money Laundering Networks, UN Sanctions Enforcement, Central and Eastern Europe
+CJ Reform, Legitimacy Theory, Officer Integrity, Program Evaluation, Grey Arms and Money Laundering Networks, UN Sanctions Enforcement, Cyber Crime and Security

 PhD, Michigan State University, Criminal Justice, 2018